Overview

 Volunteer Leadership

-High school robotics students support the workshop by mentor participants throughout each activity station.
+High school robotics students support each workshop by mentoring participants throughout the activity stations.

 Volunteer responsibilities include: